 The 10 Best Cast Nets

 This wiki has been updated 34 times since it was first published in September of 2015.
 Cast nets have been around for ages, and the fact that commercial and sport fishers continue to use them is a testament to their effectiveness.
 When thrown into the water, they spread out into a flat shape and sink to the bottom, trapping everything in their path for quick retrieval.
 They’re available in a variety of sizes for different aquatic environments and levels of user experience.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes